-Effects of 12 months of vagus nerve stimulation in treatment-resistant depression
+Effects of 12 months of vagus nerve stimulation in treatment-resistant depression A naturalistic study

 BACKGROUND: The need for effective, long-term treatment for recurrent or chronic, treatment-resistant depression is well established.

 METHODS: This naturalistic follow-up describes outpatients with nonpsychotic major depressive (n = 185) or bipolar (I or II) disorder, depressed phase (n = 20) who initially received 10 weeks of active (n = 110) or sham vagus nerve stimulation (VNS) (n = 95).
 The initial active group received another 9 months, while the initial sham group received 12 months of VNS.
 Participants received antidepressant treatments and VNS, both of which could be adjusted.